mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 Some of the major considerations are:

-- whether to restrict the document to core non-embedded fonts</li>
+- whether to restrict the document to core non-embedded fonts
-- whether, or how, to subset embedded fonts</li>
+- whether, or how, to subset embedded fonts
-- handling of languages which require special fonts, including auto_font and character substitution</li>
+- handling of languages which require special fonts, including auto_font and character substitution

 # Core non-embedded fonts